 The Tiptop/Buchla collaborative series features a number of other remarkably useful (if not somewhat peculiar) modules.
 Coming in at a mere $165 as of the time of publishing this article, the 257t Dual Voltage Processor packs a surprising amount of utility into a small package.
 It's capable of attenuating, inverting, voltage-controlled crossfading, offset generation, VCA-like behavior, signal switching, mixing, and much more—a testament to the brilliance of Buchla's designs, this module is one of the most flexible tools in any modular synthesizer, ever.

-Though the remainder of their currently-available modules do fall above the $200 price point, it's also well worth checking them out: the 281t Quad Function Generator and 245t Sequential Voltage Source are tremendously flexible tools for their price point, and of course, all of Tiptop/Buchla's collaborative modules work splendidly together.
+Though the remainder of their currently-available modules do fall above the $200 price point, it's also well worth checking them all out.
 Just sayin', I wouldn't be upset if someone got any or all of them for me as a present.

 Of course, we'd be remiss not to mention some of our other long-running favorite Eurorack modules, as Tiptop/Buchla aren't the only ones making insanely flexible tools for musicians on a budget.
 If you asked me one module that I legitimately believe every Eurorack modular system should have, I'd have no difficult deciding: everyone needs an Intellijel Quad VCA.
 It's true—VCAs are one of the most critical parts of a modular synth, and everyone needs them.
 The Quad VCA packs four into a single module, each with an identical set of controls: a CV input, CV depth control, curve shape control, level offset control, and a boost switch for some extra gain (or even some flavorful crunch).
 The CV inputs are all cascaded downward, and the outputs are cascaded in such a way that the module also makes for a surprisingly flexible mixer.
 It's a solid, no-nonsense, and surprisingly creative tool that will help any modular musician add more nuance and control to their setup.

 Speaking of nuance and control, we've gotta mention a couple of our other favorites: both brainchildren of DivKid, popular Eurorack reviewer and YouTube personality.
 First is the ever-popular øchd, an "organic drift LFO" designed to provide central control over wide-ranging modulation.
 Combining eight distinct LFOs, each controlled by a single knob and CV input, øchd is all about imparting related-yet-different modulation across multiple parameters: turning your patch into an organic, breathing web of highly musical intertwined signals.
+Plus, its all-new Expander takes it into completely new modulation territory.
 Our other top pick from DivKid is the RND STEP, a multiple-random-voltage module that makes it easy to generate a lot of randomness very easily.
 Comprised of three high-performance sample-and-hold channels with normalled trigger connections and several independent behind-the-scenes noise sources, it's a great way to produce a lot of time-correlated but otherwise independent random voltages: a great way of adding variety and spice to any patch.

 Looking for all Eurorack gear under $200 that's in stock right now?
 Check here for our full inventory!